Clicky

 Verano Cultural – July 1-31, 2026

 Salamanca’s comprehensive summer cultural program utilizes the city’s spectacular UNESCO World Heritage architecture as venues for diverse artistic programming.
 Events include classical concerts in the Cathedral, theatrical performances in historic courtyards, and contemporary art exhibitions in the university buildings.
 The program particularly emphasizes the city’s intellectual heritage through lectures, literary events, and educational activities.
 Evening events often take place in the magnificent Plaza Mayor, one of Europe’s most beautiful squares.
 The festival showcases both traditional and contemporary cultural expressions while highlighting Salamanca’s role as a center of learning and culture.
 For pilgrims on the Vía de la Plata, this programming provides rich cultural complement to the city’s extraordinary architectural heritage.
-Comprehensive summer cultural program featuring diverse programming in UNESCO World Heritage architectural venues.
-Turismo de Salamanca

 Cáceres

-Festival de Teatro Clásico – July 3-20, 2026
+Festival de Teatro Clásico – June 4-July 5, 2026

 This classical theater festival within Cáceres’ UNESCO World Heritage medieval old town creates extraordinary performance experiences in one of Europe’s most perfectly preserved medieval cities.
-Productions range from Greek and Roman classics to Spanish Golden Age works, with staging that takes full advantage of the historic architectural settings.
-Performances often incorporate the medieval buildings as integral elements of the productions, creating immersive theatrical experiences that blur the boundaries between performance and setting.
+The 37th edition runs through July 5th, presenting productions ranging from Greek and Roman classics to Spanish Golden Age works, with staging that takes full advantage of the historic architectural settings.
+Performances often incorporate the medieval buildings and plazas as integral elements of the productions, creating immersive theatrical experiences that blur the boundaries between performance and setting.
 Educational programming includes workshops, lectures about theater history, and guided tours that explore the connections between architectural and theatrical heritage.
-For pilgrims on the Vía de la Plata, this festival provides sophisticated cultural programming within one of Spain’s most remarkable medieval cities.
-Classical theater festival featuring productions in the perfectly preserved UNESCO World Heritage medieval city.
-Ayuntamiento de Cáceres
+For pilgrims on the Vía de la Plata, this festival provides sophisticated cultural programming within one of Spain’s most remarkable medieval cities during the first days of July.

 🥾 Camino Mozárabe